1Hive/redemptions-app/docs/user-guide.md

 The redemptions app allows organizations to add and remove tokens from a list of eligible tokens.
 When a user chooses to redeem tokens they will receive a proportional share of all eligible tokens in the `Vault`.

 The tokens you can add to the Redemptions app are dependent on the blockchain you're on.
-If you're on the Ethereum mainnet you can add any erc-20 token contract.
+If you're on the Ethereum mainnet you can add ETH or any erc-20 token contract.
 If you're on a local testnet you can add any token contracts that have been deployed locally.
 Who/what is allowed to control the Redemptions app is determined by the DAO's permissions.
 You can check the permissions for your DAO in the `Permissions` tab of the Aragon client.
 Every app currently installed should be listed.
 Click on an app to view it's permissions.
 - Note: the section you're looking for is "Permissions set on this app", not the permissions available or permissions granted.
 The "Permissions set on this app" section will tell you who/what can do stuff with the app currently.